 The drive from Bangalore to Wayanad is smooth, for most of the journey, as these are toll roads, very well-maintained by the Highways Dept. They are four-lane roads, with medians separating the oncoming traffic, with well-planned laybys and service roads.
 White lines, cat’s eyes and blinking LED road studs, are additional safety measures, on these roads.
 You’ll cross the toll booths at an approximate distance of 40-60km of each other.

 The Ghats roads are narrower and a little challenging.
 For one, you are continually ascending, and there are sharp hairpin bends that require skill and precision to manoeuvre while avoiding the traffic descending.
 Also, hilly terrains are unpredictable, with fog rising without warning, hampering visibility.
-Keep this in mind when making your Bangalore to Wayanad trip plan.
+Keep this in mind when making your Bangalore to Wayanad road trip plan.
 Start early, to avoid driving on the Ghat stretch after sunset.

 Best routes from Bangalore to Wayanad